Realtime Messages¶

 Notes: (1) The length variable is the number of characters in the string.
 (2) Costs are in bytes.

-From the table above you can see there is a large cost for the first entry for an enum, but additional entries have a highly reduced cost which is regardless of string size.
+The table above demonstrates the large cost for the first entry for an enum, but additional entries have a highly reduced cost which is regardless of string size.

 JSON AMI Command Invocation User Form Definition¶